-5. Implementing and
+5. Implementing and Maintaining a Plan

+- ■ Implement controls

 - Inspect and maintain controls

 - Update/change the Plan

 - Report releases of hazardous materials

 A Plan describes the practices and activities vou'll use to prevent stormwater contamination and meet the NPDES permit requirements.
 Make sure that the Plan is implemented and that the Plan is updated as necessary to reflect changes on the site.